The Stories

 The Sad Reality

-After I read another survivor story, I had to grapple with what I’d read.
+I recently finished reading another survivor story and I had to take some time grapple with what I’d read.
 It wasn’t the vague, murky retelling I was expecting.
 I don’t expect people to forget.
 It’s just that when it comes to details sometimes the facts are vague for a reason.
 It’s hard for the survivor to share those details; at least I assume it would be hard to share in-depth details.

 This last book, which I will not name, didn’t cover up any details.
 It was all spelled out and it was hard to read.
 Don’t get me wrong, I understand the situation wasn’t bearable.
-I don’t expect someone to cover up the gritty, raw details to spare the reader the discomfort.
-But I feel like I’m a creep, invading this person’s safety for reading.
+I don’t expect someone to cover up the gritty, raw details to spare the reader the discomfort of their situation.
+But it made me feel like a creepy voyeur, as if I invaded this person’s space.

 And I wasn’t the only one.
 I looked at reviews and low and behold, there were some mean reviews.
-Everything insinuating this person is just trying to make a quick buck to this person just wants a pity party.
+Everything insinuating this person is trying to make a quick buck, to this person just wants a pity party.
 Those are paraphrases.

 Here’s My Take